-1983 I was born at an ashram and named after the Vedic scholar, Shankaracharya.
+1983 I was born at an ashram and named after the poet and scholar, Shankaracharya.

-1987 I was given a mridang and trained in the aural tradition of Hindustani music.
+1987 I was gifted a mridang and trained in the Hindustani aural tradition.

-1988 I began accompanying chants and ceremonies.
-I was told that my role in the community was as a rhythmic leader, helping the community to connect.
+1988 I began accompanying chants and ceremonies, and was told that my role was as a rhythmic leader, helping communities to connect.

-1990 I was bullied at school for having an unusual name and began going by my middle name, Brian.
+1990 Bullied at school for having an unusual name, I began going by my middle name, Brian.

-1993 My mother and I left the ashram and moved to Amherst, Massachusetts.
-For a year we slept in guest bedrooms, couches and dorm rooms.
+1993 My mother and I left the ashram and moved to Massachusetts.
 I bounced from school to school and had a challenging time adjusting.

 1994 I began playing the drum set, which offered solace.
-It felt like a spaceship that was able to transport me anywhere that I desired.
+It felt like a spaceship that was able to transport me anywhere.

-1998 I took a job at a local copy store to help pay for drum lessons.
-Musicians like Michael Brecker and Tim Ries frequented the shop and invited me to play sessions.
-I re-auditioned for high school jazz band; this time, I got in.
+1998 To fund my music lessons, I found employment at a local copy store.
+Established jazz musicians frequented the shop and invited me to play sessions.
+I auditioned again for my high school jazz band, and this time I was accepted.

 1999 I went to weekly jam sessions in New York City and the surrounding area, searching for collaborators.

 2000 I studied with Billy Higgins at the Stanford Jazz Residency.
-He taught me how the drums could express story through rhythm.
+He taught me how the drums could express stories through rhythm.

 2001 I left home to study improvisation and composition on scholarship at New England Conservatory in Boston.